-Dr. Giora Alexandron, Ph.D in Computer Science Education is a Computer and Learning Scientist, currently a research fellow at MIT, where he studies the behavior of students taking Massive Open Online Courses.
-He was an environmental activist in Israel for many years.
-Giora co-founded the Israeli Forum for Sustainable Nutrition as he believes that the urgent need of furthering a healthier, more sustainable nutrition requires a multidisciplinary effort of researchers and practitioners who are committed to the public interest and to research-based decision making.
+Dr. Giora Alexandron is a faculty member in the department of science teaching at the Weizmann Institute of Science.
+His research lies at the intersection of science education, artificial intelligence, and learning technologies, with the goal of developing ‘intelligent’ personalized learning environments.
+He has been an environmental activist in Israel for many years.
+Giora co-founded the Israeli Forum for Sustainable Nutrition, as he believes that the urgent need of furthering a healthier, more sustainable nutrition environment requires the multidisciplinary effort of researchers and practitioners who are committed to public interest and research-based decision making.

 Prof. Lisa Sasson is a registered dietitian and a clinical associate professor at New York University’s Department of Nutrition, Food Studies, and Public Health.
-In this role, she teaches a variety of undergraduate and graduate courses and directs the graduate clinical master’s program, dietetic internship and NYU’s study abroad in Tuscany, Italy: Its Cuisine and the Mediterranean Diet.
+In her role, she teaches a variety of undergraduate and graduate courses and directs the graduate clinical master’s program, dietetic internship and NYU’s study abroad program in Tuscany, Italy, titled, Italy: Its Cuisine and the Mediterranean Diet.
 She also works with the NYU dental faculty to advance nutrition and oral health in the dental curriculum.
 In addition to her work at NYU, Lisa counsels private clients in healthy eating and weight management.
 She is a consultant to public affairs at Nickelodeon, a division of Viacom Media, on health and wellness.
 Lisa was a member of the food processing working group for Global Reporting Initiative, a nonprofit organization that developed the world’s most widely used sustainability reporting guidelines.